GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 binaryAttributes=objectGUID
 certificateAttributes=userCertificate
 ```

-Default setting can be used in most number of environments
+The default settings can be used in most environments.

 ### Couchbase